showlab/all-in-one/README.md

 ![](figures/introduction_new.jpg)

 ## News
 ### 2022.3.14 The first version of AllInOne is released.
-The data.md is in progress.
+### 2022.5.07 AllInOne+ is released.
+The main different between AllInOne is the Image and Video Co-train.
+The result on seven pre-training dataset is in progress.

 ## Citation
 If you find our work helps, please cite our paper.